WIP Wednesday #9: Alpha Readers

 A change in projects is a new chapter in one’s writing life.
 A new chapter can even be a return to something left off or set aside.
 And so my page has turned once again.

-After a year of working on a new novel, it’s time to return to the one I let rest: The Brick.
 I’m in an editing phase where I’m both making structural edits and, for parts that don’t need major rewriting, working on cleaning up details and adding better descriptions, all while looking up any questions I had set aside for “later research.”
 There’ll be even more intentional line-by-line rewriting in a future draft, but first I need all those questions answered and major structural changes to be completed.

 I’ve also been having fun filming for YouTube, but not so much fun editing videos.
 It seems that after a couple of crashes where I was forced to reinstall Windows, my computer no longer wants to cooperate when trying to edit videos.
 The software is the same and the amount of memory available is actually more than pre-crashing, yet there’s all sorts of issues arising that weren’t there before.
 So what I’m filming is raw and unable to be edited for the moment.
 Perhaps in the future I’ll get some of these stabs at vlogging edited and up on the internet.